-Official Website-

 Bio

 Maria studied quantum mechanics and history at the University of Southern New Hampshire and graduated with honors from Kaplan University, Davenport, where she studied crime analysis, ethics, and forensic psychology.
 She is a lifetime member, by exclusive invitation, of the National Society of Collegiate Scholars, and holds a certificate in Family Counselling, Marriage and Couples Therapy.
-She is the founder of Nocturna Media, chief editor of Nocturna Press Quarterly, and managing editor of Un-X Magazine.
+She is the founder of Nocturna Media and managing editor of Un-X Magazine.
 She is also proprietor of Witches' Glen, a metaphysical conglomerate, and its subsidiaries, including Love Spell, which carries romantic and uplifting tees and art, much of which she has personally designed.
 In May 2025, she launched HavenwoodHouse.org, which is a directory of inclusive mental health, crisis, and wellness organizations for people who need immediate comfort or other emotional support.
-Dedicated to a life of continuous learning, she is currently studying general psychology and somatic sex awareness and intimacy.
+Devoted to a life of continuous learning, she is currently studying neuropsychology and somatic sex awareness and intimacy, guided by a deep commitment to fostering inclusivity and honoring the natural diversity of human identities and expressions.

 Maria is dedicated to the study of her family history; and proudly traces much of her rich heritage to Northern, Western, and Southern Europe as well as Northern and Western Africa.
-Her intent is to always be an advocate for awareness, mindfulness, understanding, and love; to lift voices, and to help create more safe spaces in this beautifully-diverse world.
+She is a family historian and volunteer scribe for Washington and Missouri State Archives.
+Her intent is to always be an advocate for awareness, learning, mindfulness, understanding, and love; to lift voices, and to help create more safe spaces in this beautifully-diverse world.

 She likes to read medieval fantasy and historic romance and enjoys writing about ominous anti-heroes and passionate love.
 Some of her favorite things are forests, dark castles, thunderstorms, and muscle cars.
 Favorite pastimes include (but are never limited-to!) researching, stargazing, and archery.